 That’s actually what me and Leah came here to talk to you about.
 Look- there’s no easy way of saying this, but… Leah and I are getting married.

 The dresses are chosen, the venue’s been booked and the RSVPs are flooding in.
-But with her wedding to Leah drawing nearer, Tara’s future is thrown into jeopardy when her Nigerian parents refuse to attend.
-This kind of love is unheard of, they say.
-It’s not African.
+But Tara’s perfect Nigerian wedding to her girlfriend Leah is suddenly derailed when her parents refuse to attend.

 High above London, suspended between the stars, three of Tara’s ancestors are jolted from their eternal rest.
-Stubborn and opinionated, they keep watch as family secrets are spilled and the rift widens between Tara and her parents.
 Can these representatives of generations passed keep the family together?
 And will Tara’s decision ever get their blessing?

 An epic family drama played out between the heavens and earth, The High Table is the hilarious and heart-breaking debut play from Temi Wilkey.

 27 February - 21 MarchFrom £10

 29 February and 7, 14, 21 MarchFrom £10

 We price tickets a little differently at Bush Theatre - here's how and why.

 Hear from the cast and creatives of The High Table after the show.
 Free to ticket holders on the night.

 An open discussion for queer people of colour led by Paula Akpan and Naeem Davis.